massimostanzione/bookkeeper/site/docs/4.5.1/admin/metrics.md

 ## Enabling stats providers in bookies

-Two stats-related [configuration parameters](../../reference/config/) are available for bookies:
+There are two stats-related [configuration parameters](../../reference/config#statistics) available for bookies:

 Parameter | Description | Default
 :---------|:------------|:-------